Stranger (Season 1)

 Watched 5 - 17 January 2026 — 16 episodes (NETFLIX)

 *This series has good ratings and comes highly recommended by many K-drama fans.
-But having seen my fair share of Korean crime dramas, this simply doesn't rise above acclaimed series like Beyond Evil and Through the Darkness.
-These are my benchmarks, standards for comparison.
-You can also debate whether we need just another corruption drama.
+But having seen my fair share of Korean crime dramas, this simply doesn't rise to the level of acclaimed series like Beyond Evil and Through the Darkness.
+These are my benchmarks.
+You can also debate whether we really need yet another corruption drama.
 To be honest, I lost a bit of interest in the plot along the way.

-*But .... what makes this series stand out from the rest, is its protagonist, the prosecutor Hwang Si-mok who lacks emotions.
-He doesn't feel empathy and has no social skills.
-I didn't find him a cold or mean person, though.
-He just can't help himself and isn't intentionally rude to people.
+*But .... what makes this series stand out from the rest, is its protagonist, the prosecutor Hwang Si-mok, who lacks emotions, empathy, and social skills.
+I didn't find him a cold or mean person, though, and he isn't intentionally rude to people.
 It's almost as if he wants to connect with his inner emotions but cannot reach them.
 You sense something is brooding inside of him.
-At first I noticed his emotionless behaviour mainly in his dealings with the old lady (mother of the victim).
-But his conduct is consistent and therefore it's getting more apparent.
 By the way, I love how meticulous Si-mok is and how extremely observant.
 He notices everything, yet there's no emotion/reaction to his observations.

 *Cho Seung-woo gives a good performance and manages to evoke sympathy for his character.
 I love Cho Seung-woo!
 His voice, his looks, the way he fits a suit!